Texas v. US

 The case has been appealed to the Fifth Circuit Court of Appeals.
 On March 25, 2019, a coalition of more than 20 states, led by California, filed a brief arguing in favor of the constitutionality of the ACA.
 On April 1, a number of disability organizations, including CPR, filed a brief with the Court describing the importance of the ACA to people with disabilities and asking the court to find the ACA constitutional.
 A coalition of states and DC have also intervened in the case to defend the ACA.

 On May 1, 2019, the DOJ filed a brief on behalf of the Trump Administration.
 DOJ for the first time argued that the entire ACA should be struck down, including the protections for people with pre-existing conditions.
 In the district court, DOJ had argued that the individual mandate to have health insurance coverage was unconstitutional but that the court should “sever” that section of the ACA and uphold the rest of the law.
 This article provides a good description of DOJ’s brief and what it means.

-As stated above, oral argument is scheduled in this case for July 9th.
-This case will likely be decided late this summer, and then head to the Supreme Court this fall.
+This past July, the Fifth Circuit Court of Appeals heard oral arguments and the 2-1 decision declaring the individual mandate unconstitutional and remanding the question of whether the mandate is severable to the district court was issued on December 18, 2019, as detailed above.
 The district court has issued a “stay” on its decision to strike down the ACA during the lawsuit.
 That means that the ACA remains in effect while the case is litigated through the court system.